 The Vineyard Gazette Media Group is a news and information company dedicated to the Island of Martha’s Vineyard and the people near and far who love it.
-In addition to our flagship weekly newspaper, we publish Martha’s Vineyard Magazine, Welcome to Martha’s Vineyard travel guide, Martha’s Vineyard Home & Garden and Martha’s Vineyard Island Weddings, as well as other targeted special publications.
-In addition to this website, our publication websites include www.mvmagazine.com and www.mvislandweddings.com.
+In addition to our flagship weekly newspaper, we publish Martha’s Vineyard Magazine, Welcome to Martha’s Vineyard travel guide, Martha's Vineyard Real Estate Yearbook, Martha’s Vineyard Home & Garden and Martha’s Vineyard Island Weddings, as well as other targeted special publications.
+Our primary website is mvgazette.com, but we also maintain individual publication websites, mvmagazine.com and mvislandweddings.com.

-Our news website, www.mvgazette.com, was completely redesigned in 2012 using state-of-the-art responsive design technology that adapts to fit different viewing devices.
+Our award-winning news website, mvgazette.com, was completely redesigned in 2012 using state-of-the-art responsive design technology that adapts to fit different viewing devices.
 This technique, endorsed by Google developers, delivers a customized experience of the site depending on whether you are looking at it on a mobile phone, an iPad or other tablet or a desktop or laptop computer.
+The website won first-place awards in the 2014 New England newspaper competition for overall website and website design and received special recognition for digital strategy excellence.
+The site also earned an honorable mention in the national Eppy awards, sponsored by Editor and Publisher magazine.

-Since its first edition 167 years ago, the Vineyard Gazette has led a spirited community discussion about what makes Martha’s Vineyard an exceptional place.
+Since its first edition 168 years ago, the Vineyard Gazette has led a spirited community discussion about what makes Martha’s Vineyard an exceptional place and how to maintain it.

 In 1846, founding publisher Edgar Marchant began the conversation by suggesting that the Vineyard’s world-famous whaling economy was neither broad enough nor vital enough to last.
 He wrote that with superb fishing to be found off its shoreline, with its open countryside and detached and quiet spirit, the Vineyard might sell itself as a “Watering-Place in the Summer Season.”